 Dog-Friendly: yes

-The old roadway from the parking area to the first bend had turned into a trail.
-Beyond the switchback, it was a monotonous road walk to the road’s end at 3600′.
+This trip was an attempt to spend more time in the South Cascades during the off-season.
+The old road from the parking area to the first bend had become a trail.
+Beyond that, it was a tedious walk to the end at 3600′.

 See more trip photos here.